 Within the past year, many lawsuits have been filed against Teva Pharmaceuticals.
-These suits allege that Teva’s Paragard IUD fractures upon removal, resulting in fragments being left in the uterus.
+These Paragard IUD lawsuits allege that suits allege that Teva’s IUD fractures upon removal, resulting in fragments being left in the uterus.
 The plaintiffs claimed this caused them to undergo additional removal procedures, which would have been unnecessary had this defect not occurred.
-The purpose of this page is to provide a status update on the current state of the Paragard lawsuits as of late January 2021.
+The purpose of this page is to provide a status update on the current state of the Paragard lawsuits as of late February 2023.
 Other Paragard law firms and websites are providing updates on this litigation, and I would encourage you to follow them here, here, and here.

 2015 study on IUDs